 - 500 grams durum wheat or all-purpose flour

-- (You can make the dough with olive oil or water or with eggs (see links below)
+- (You can also make the dough with eggs (see link below)

 For the filling: